JCRC Opposes SB 224-Thanks Gov. Nixon for Veto

-SB 224 is a bill currently being heard in the Missouri General Assembly.
-It would deny certain state scholarships to immigrant students who are not citizens or legal permanent residents.
+SB 224, which passed in the Missouri General Assembly during the 2015 legislative session, would deny certain state scholarships to immigrant students who are not citizens or legal permanent residents.
 As such, it would discriminate against young people who arrived in the U.S. as children of undocumented immigrants and also would discriminate against children are who in the U.S. lawfully but not yet legal permanent citizens (such as political asylees and victims of international human trafficking).
-JCRC has submitted testimony against SB 224 and urges that you contact your elected officials to show your opposition to this bill.
+JCRC submitted testimony against SB 224 and urged Governor Nixon to veto this harmful bill.
+Gov. Nixon did veto the in July of 2015.
+JCRC will work to ensure that the veto is not overriden during the September 2015 legislative veto session.

 As a reflection of our history, and based upon the biblical imperative to welcome the stranger, the American Jewish Community has long advocated for fair and just immigration and refugee policies.